Active site: Binding site

-Usually, an enzyme molecule has only two active sites, and the active sites fit with one specific type of substrate.
+Usually, an enzyme molecule has only one active site, and the active site fits with one specific type of substrate.
 An active site contains a binding site that binds the substrate and orients it for catalysis.
 The orientation of the substrate and the close proximity between it and the active site is so important that in some cases the enzyme can still function properly even though all other parts are mutated and lose function.

 Initially, the interaction between the active site and the substrate is non-covalent and transient.
 There are four important types of interaction that hold the substrate in a defined orientation and form an enzyme-substrate complex (ES complex): hydrogen bonds, van der Waals interactions, hydrophobic interactions and electrostatic force interactions.
 The charge distribution on the substrate and active site must be complementary, which means all positive and negative charges must be cancelled out.
 Otherwise, there will be a repulsive force pushing them apart.
 The active site usually contains non-polar amino acids, although sometimes polar amino acids may also occur.
 The binding of substrate to the binding site requires at least three contact points in order to achieve stereo-, regio-, and enantioselectivity.
 For example, alcohol dehydrogenase which catalyses the transfer of a hydride ion from ethanol to NAD+ interacts with the substrate methyl group, hydroxyl group and the pro-(R) hydrogen that will be abstracted during the reaction.

 In order to exert their function, enzymes need to assume their correct protein fold (native fold) and tertiary structure.
 To maintain this defined three-dimensional structure, proteins rely on various types of interactions between their amino acid residues.
 If these interactions are interfered with, for example by extreme pH values, high temperature or high ion concentrations, this will cause the enzyme to denature and lose its catalytic activity.

 A tighter fit between an active site and the substrate molecule is believed to increase the efficiency of a reaction.
 If the tightness between the active site of DNA polymerase and its substrate is increased, the fidelity, which means the correct rate of DNA replication will also increase.
 Most enzymes have deeply buried active sites, which can be accessed by a substrate via access channels.

 There are three proposed models of how enzymes fit their specific substrate: the lock and key model, the induced fit model, and the conformational selection model.
 The latter two are not mutually exclusive: conformational selection can be followed by a change in the enzyme's shape.
 Additionally, a protein may not wholly follow either model.
 Amino acids at the binding site of ubiquitin generally follow the induced fit model, whereas the rest of the protein generally adheres to conformational selection.
 Factors such as temperature likely influences the pathway taken during binding, with higher temperatures predicted to increase the importance of conformational selection and decrease that of induced fit.